Digu45/CyberSecurity-Intrusion-Detection-System/README.md

 ## 📌 Project Description

-In an increasingly interconnected digital landscape, the security of organizational networks and sensitive data is of paramount importance.
-This project focuses on the development of an *AI-Enhanced Intrusion Detection System* that leverages machine learning to detect, classify, and respond to network intrusions with high accuracy.
+In today's highly interconnected digital environment, ensuring the security of organizational networks and sensitive information is critically important.
+This project centers on the development of an AI-Enhanced Intrusion Detection System that utilizes machine learning techniques to accurately detect, classify, and respond to network-based intrusions.

-By combining advanced *Random Forest Classification* with cybersecurity domain knowledge, the system empowers organizations to proactively combat evolving threats.
+By integrating advanced *Random Forest Classification* with core principles of cybersecurity, the system enables organizations to proactively identify and mitigate evolving cyber threats.
+This approach enhances real-time threat detection capabilities, reduces false positives, and strengthens the overall security posture of digital infrastructures.

 ---